Post

 Step 1: Install prerequisites

-• Install Git - First, I installed Git.
+1. First, I installed Git.

-• Install Ruby - Next, I installed Ruby.
+2. Next, I installed Ruby.
 Once the Ruby installation setup was complete, I chose “Run ridk install” and clicked finish.
-Then, this command prompt window opened: Ruby installer 2 for Windows command prompt In the command prompt window, I installed all 3 components one at a time by entering the number and pressing enter.
+Then, a command prompt window for Ruby Installer 2 opened, and I installed all 3 components one at a time by entering the corresponding number and pressing enter.

-• Install VS Code - Lastly, I installed VS Code.
+4. Lastly, I installed VS Code.

 Step 2: Create a GitHub account